 6 Important Factors About Sun Protection Clothing

 What is the finest way to protect yourself from sun’s ultraviolet rays, given that you need to travel, work and play outside?
 Clothing is considered the best method of sun protection.
-But not all clothes are equal; some of it is not good at all protecting us.
+But not all clothes are equal; some of it is not good at all protecting you.
 So, what is sun-safe clothing?

 What is sun-safe UV protection clothing?

 It is always important to protect the skin from the sun's ultraviolet rays to avoid risks of premature aging, and skin cancer.
 This means the more skin you cover the better.
 A long sleeved shirt is better than a T-shirt, and long pants are better than short ones.
 More importantly the fabric need to have special characteristics such as tight woven threads to prevent the sun rays from getting through the fabric.
 Avoid fabric which have been chemically treated to provide sun protection, this type of fabric will lose its UV protection ability over time and after each wash.

 What to look for when choosing sun protective clothing?

 Not all fabric is equal.
 When choosing sun protection clothing, make sure to look for a tag with high ultraviolet protection factor ratings.
 The UPF rating give information on how much sun ultraviolet rays pass through dry material.
 Any clothing above UPF 15 offers good protection against UV radiation, however, UPF50+ is the best which blocks over 97.5% of the sun UVA and UVB radiation.
 Sun protective clothing offer protection to the skin by reflecting and absorbing UV radiation that strikes the fabric.

 Even though some type of fabrics can provide protection from the sun irrespective if they are UPF rated or not, it is vital to check some factors such as fabric texture, color, and style which can provide better protection.